Ephrem7-max/flame-senzia/README.md

 - Member 2: Ephrem Shajan Madassery - School Of Engineering, CUSAT

 ### Project Description
 This project is a modern, web-based version of the classic FLAMES game.
-Users can enter two names to find out their relationship potential, which is revealed as Friendship, Love, Affection, Marriage, Enemy, or Sibling.
+Users can enter two names to find out their relationship potential, which is revealed as Friendship, Love, Angry, Marriage, Enemy, or Sibling.
 The application features a clean UI, smooth animations for striking out common letters, and an interactive calculation process.
 To make the results more engaging, it integrates with the Giphy API to display a relevant meme for each outcome.
 The site is built with vanilla HTML, CSS, and JavaScript, making it a lightweight and fun client-side application.

 ### The Problem (that doesn't exist)
 Checking whether you and the one in your mind has the connection you expect?